imkmf/moshimoshi/README.md

-Intoro is Gravatar, for bios.
+Ohayo is Gravatar, for bios.